-In “first world” culture there are debates over whether humans should eat meat, fish, grains, dairy, starches, fruits, sugars, fats, or proteins, and how much of each type of nutrient we should have.
+In “first world” culture there are debates over whether humans should eat meat, fish, grains, dairy, starches, fruits, sugars, fats, or proteins, and how much of each type of nutrient.

-I find these high-meat and high protein diets baffling because studies have shown that blue-zone optimal diets have meat as a condiment and only on special occasions a few times per month.
-They are getting most of their protein from plants like legumes along with leafy greens and starchy roots.
+I find this high meat diet baffling because studies have shown that blue zone optimal diets have meat as a condiment and only on special occasions a few times per month.

 We have evolved to eat cooked starches.
 We are the only primate that has a predominance of ptyalin in our saliva for breaking down starchy foods.
 Other primates rely on leafy greens for their main source of calories.

 Vegan diet experts say that no animal products at all should ever be eaten and that we should take a B12 supplement instead because of the difficulty in finding sources of animal products that are truly untainted.
 They often also recommend taking an algae-based EFA supplement instead of fish oil because it is hard to get truly untainted fish oil and the environmental factor for all animal foods is way too costly.

-Evidence from long term studies show us that eating more than a tiny amount of animal products, eggs, meat, and dairy, lead to health problems in humans.
+Evidence shows that eating more than a tiny amount of animal products leads to health problems in humans.
 Dr. McDougall and T. Collin Campbell who wrote The China Study, suggest a high starch vegan diet or close to a vegan diet, low in fats and oils.

 So what is the best diet for humans?

-Or you may find you can tolerate some whole grains.
-Or you may decide not to eat any animal products at all and choose to supplement Vitamin D, B12, and an EPA-DHA supplement, all of which can be found in vegan versions.
+Or you may find you can tolerate some grains.
+Or you may decide not to eat any animal products at all and choose to supplement Vitamin D, B12 and an EPA DHA supplement, all of which can be found in vegan versions.

 As Michael Pollen says; “Eat food, mostly plants, not too much.”
-I would add, try to get pesticide-free food when you can, and eat food in as close to its whole form as is possible.
+I would add, try to get pesticide-free food when you can and eat food in as close to its whole form as is possible.
 For instance, eat olives instead of olive oil, nuts instead of nut oils and nut butters, eat steel cut oats instead of rolled instant oats.
 Stay away from bleached flour and refined foods as much as possible.